rakutentech/docpub/README.md

 Then check that the variables are included with `printprev`.

-3. Run `npm run zendesk-pipeline -p {path}` to run the utility on the specified path.
+3. Run `npm run docpub -p {path}` to run the utility on the specified path.
 This will do the following:
     - convert the contained markdown files to HTML
     - create a new category on Zendesk which contains sections matching the specified path's folder structure
     - upload the HTML for each article into the corresponding section

-**Note:** Alternatively, you can install the utility globally with `npm install -g` and then run the command `zendesk-pipeline` from the directory that you wish to convert and upload.
+**Note:** Alternatively, you can install the utility globally with `npm install -g` and then run the command `docpub` from the directory that you wish to convert and upload.

 ## Folder Structure and Metadata